-The first argument needs to produce a vector of TRUE/FALSE values; the second argument provides the outputs for the TRUE positions, the third the outputs for the FALSE positions.
+The first argument needs to produce a vector of TRUE/FALSE values; the second argument provides the outputs for the TRUE positions, the third outputs for the FALSE positions.
 Here all three are expressions involving the same variable, but that's not essential.

-Another useful device is the which function, whose argument is a vector of TRUE/FALSE values, returning a vector of the indices where the argument is TRUE, e.g., would give us the positions at which the vector cholesterol had NA values.
+Another useful device is the which function, whose argument is a vector of TRUE/FALSE values, returning a vector of the indices where the argument is TRUE, e.g., incomplete.cases <- which(is.na(cholesterol))

+would give us the positions at which the vector cholesterol had NA values.
 This is equivalent to